 - The Voyage of the Beagle by Charles Darwin

 The history and culture sections of most guide books also provide great reading material if you want to have an overview of a place without going into too much detail.
 We have found the following brands to be useful: Footprints, Lonely Planet, Rough Guide and Bradt Travel Guide.

 Latin America is a diverse continent made up of many different cultures, and there are some great documentaries that look at various aspects of the region – including the wildlife, history, indigenous communities and political change.
 Here are some of our favourites.

 - The Motorcycle Diaries

 - City of God

 - Seven Worlds, One Planet

 - The Galapagos Affair

 Latin American music encompasses a wide variety of styles and genres such as cumbia, bachata, bossa nova, merengue, rumba, salsa, samba, reggaeton and tango.
-Start to learn the rhythms by downloading Latin American music, reading up about the different genres’ history or you can even attend tango and salsa classes in the UK!
+Start to learn the rhythms by downloading Latin American music, reading up about the different genres’ history or you can even find online tutorials to brush up on your tango and salsa skills!